 More specifically, we include all Rotary clubs south of a line from the mouth of the Mokau River (on the West coast) to Cape Turnagain (on the East coast) through Mt Ruapehu.

 Agriculture, farming, horticulture and tourism are strong and widely spread throughout the region, but we’re not just about that.
-We have the centre of the Oil and Gas industry in New Plymouth; then in the Wairarapa we have one of NZ's major award wining wine growing regions, a significant conservation bird sanctury and home to the unique breed of sheep and their grey wool colour used for many of the costumes in the Lord of the Rings movie trilogy.
+We have the centre of the Oil and Gas industry in New Plymouth; then in the Wairarapa we have one of NZ's major award winning wine growing regions, a significant conservation bird sanctury and home to the unique breed of sheep and their grey wool colour used for many of the costumes in the Lord of the Rings movie trilogy.